-Mr. ALFRED PETE: You ain't got to run much to these trails(ph).
+M: You ain't got to run much to these trails(ph).

 CORLEY: Alfred Pete says they had planned to build a camping site for people coming into the area to fish.
 Now they're trying to get electricity running at the site so they can offer lodging to people coming to town to help clean up the oil spill.

-Mr. PETE: Hopefully we can get them rented out, you know?
+M: Hopefully we can get them rented out, you know?
 They come down, they got a trail, and maybe we can luck out and get a spot rent it out.

 CORLEY: Since the BP oil slick has closed many of the fishing lanes in the Gulf, the Petes say they know they have a few more options than friends who work directly in the fishing industry.
 Even so, Cherie Pete says it's still a precarious situation for them since people who would normally come to the area to fish and eat at the restaurant won't be around.

 M: You know, we've used our savings to build my shop, you know, and he made SBA loans to help him recover from Katrina and to start with his fiber - to get everything ready for his fiberglasses, and we don't know how we're going to pay that back now.